 The top graph shows the percentage of male students graduating secondary school with STEM qualifications.
 The bottom is the same percentage for female graduates.
 This is despite the fact that STEM graduates earn more than non-STEM across the board.

 Studies show that girls opt out of STEM careers as early as 6 years old and that is not only detrimental to our drive for balanced leadership but it is detrimental to the future prospects of Australia as we do not currently have even a quarter of the technology workforce required for the future of our economy.

 As a Tech Girls Movement board member I've learnt that girls stop pursuing STEM for two key reasons:

 2. They don't know just how many jobs are actually available in science & information technology.

-The Tech Girls Movement want to solve those problems not with more talk, but with action.
+The Tech Girls Movement wants to solve these problems not with more talk, but with action.
 Each year we sponsor a 12 week app building competition that in 2017 saw almost 1800 girls across Australia and New Zealand compete.
 In small teams the girls plan, design, build and pitch an app that helps solve a problem in their community and our goal is to bring the total number of girls competing to 10,000 in 2020.